 "One of the best venture capital lawyers in the country–period" is how clients describe Edward Zimmerman; with a practice covering the East and the West Coasts, Zimmerman enjoys a superb reputation across America, and has also worked on deals abroad.
 "A great businessperson's lawyer..."
 "He knows how to get deals done in a way that best serves the interests of his clients while at the same time fostering good working relationships with the other side."

 Ed and his wife co-founded and ran for nearly a decade the HAPI Foundation, a children's charity, which raised and granted several million dollars.
-Ed was a board member of and has been outside pro bono counsel to New York Live Arts (formerly Bill T. Jones/Arnie Zane Dance Company) for more than 20 years.
+Ed was a board member of and has been outside pro bono counsel to New York Live Arts (formerly Bill T. Jones/Arnie Zane Dance Company) for 25 years.

-Ed graduated from University of Pennsylvania School of Law (1992) and Haverford College (Phi Beta Kappa 1989), where he hosted a radio show, managed a rock band, and met his wife.
+Ed graduated from University of Pennsylvania School of Law (1992) (Comment Editor of the Journal of International Business Law) and Haverford College (Phi Beta Kappa, John Garret Prize 1989), where he hosted a radio show, managed a rock band, and met his wife.